VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Method

-\textbf{Vertex Prediction:} We use a similar architecture as Polyformer~\cite{liu2023polyformer} for generating the final polygon given the encoded SDF.
-Previous approaches have shown that polygon initialization helps accurately localize objects compared to randomly initialize or using a learnable query~\cite{liang2020polytransform}.
-Hence, the vertex locations of the polygon $P$ are first extracted using contour detection approaches.
-The extracted contours are simplified to 25 vertex locations based on Visvalingam~\cite{visvalingam2017line} area-based simplification.
-The simplified vertex locations are converted to positional embeddings of size 256.
-Furthermore, ordering-based positional embedding are also added to capture cyclic ordering.
-This vertex embedding is then used to predict the final vertex locations along with Z$_{global}$, Z$_{pix}$, and $G$.
+\textbf{Vertex Prediction:} We adopt an architecture similar to Polyformer~\cite{liu2023polyformer} to generate the final polygon from the encoded SDF.
+Previous studies have shown that polygon initialization improves localization accuracy compared to random initialization or the use of learnable queries~\cite{liang2020polytransform}.
+Therefore, the vertex locations of the polygon $P$ are first extracted using contour detection methods and simplified to 25 vertices using the area-based simplification technique of Visvalingam~\cite{visvalingam2017line}.
+The simplified vertex locations are converted into positional embeddings of size 256, and ordering-based positional embeddings are added to capture cyclic ordering.
+These vertex embeddings, together with $Z_{\text{global}}$, $Z_{\text{pix}}$, and $G$, are then used to predict the final vertex locations.

-Specifically, the vertex embedding is used as queries $Q$ through three layers of transformer-encoder to refine based on Z$_{global}$, Z$_{pix}$, and $G$.
-Each encoder layer performs self-attention where the vertex embeddings form the keys $K$, and values $V$.
-The self-attention is followed by cross-attention, where the $K$ and $V$ are formed by concatenating the Z$_{global}$, Z$_{pix}$ with $G$.
-Z$_{pix}$ is only extracted for vertex locations $P$ using bilinear interpolation.
-To adaptively weigh Z$_{global}$ and Z$_{pix}$, we use a sigmoid-gating fusion~\cite{ding2024semantic} mechanism to combine their cross-attention outputs.
-Figure~\ref{fig:architecture} illustrates the structure of each transformer-encoder block.
-Ablation study (Appendix Section \ref{sec:ablation_study}) demonstrates that a combination of pixel and global features leads to significantly more accurate polygon reconstruction compared to using global features alone for the visibility reconstruction task.
+Specifically, the vertex embeddings are used as queries $Q$ in three layers of transformer encoders to refine features based on $Z_{\text{global}}$, $Z_{\text{pix}}$, and $G$.
+Each encoder layer performs self-attention, where the vertex embeddings serve as keys $K$ and values $V$.
+The self-attention is followed by cross-attention, where $K$ and $V$ are formed by concatenating $Z_{\text{global}}$ and $Z_{\text{pix}}$ with $G$.
+The pixel-aligned feature map $Z_{\text{pix}}$ is extracted only at the vertex locations $P$ using bilinear interpolation.
+To adaptively balance the contributions of $Z_{\text{global}}$ and $Z_{\text{pix}}$, we employ a sigmoid-gating fusion mechanism~\cite{ding2024semantic} to combine their cross-attention outputs.
+Figure~\ref{fig:architecture} illustrates the structure of each transformer encoder block.
+An ablation study (Appendix~\ref{sec:ablation_study}) shows that combining pixel-level and global features yields significantly more accurate polygon reconstructions than using global features alone for the visibility reconstruction task.